The following description from

 Before the Calculagraph, the operators noted the start time

-calculating the charge on the call.
-Normally there was a
+the call.
+Normally there was a basic rate for the first 3

 minute, or fraction thereof.
 The extra-minute rate was

-1/3 of the basic 3-minute minimum rate.
+usually about 1/3 of the basic 3-minute minimum rate.

 Because there were many calls at progress at any one time,

-a single Calculagraph normally served two complete
+and because a single Calculagraph normally served two

-positions, there was no way to associate a specific call in
+complete switchboard positions, there was no way to

 for each operator on every switchboard position, which meant

-when the call started, and again when it was completed,
+and again when it was completed, allowed a single

-in the keyshelf associated with the particular cord pair
+temporarily in a slot in the keyshelf associated with the

-over which the
+particular cord pair over which the call was being

 ticket to slip into the Calculagraph and pull the handle

-terminated.
-It was only as accurate as the operator was
+accurate as the operator was fast.

 Also, on magneto switchboards, there was no sure electrical

-supposed to "ring off" when they completed a call to tell
+hung up.
+Subscribers were supposed to "ring off" when they

-the call was over, but they often forgot to do that.
-The
+they often forgot to do that.
+The operator had to constantly

-completion.
-She would open her listening key just long
+Calculagraph to stamp completion.
+She would open her

-sure the parties were still talking.
-If she heard no
+still talking.
+If she heard no conversation, she would ask

 call was done and proceed to stamp the toll ticket in the

-It was a very "manual"
+Calculagraph.
+It was a very "manual" process.

 I have seen L M Ericsson toll switchboards, made in Sweden,

-start counting elapsed time when the answer lamp went out
+when the answer lamp went out (when the called party

 This was electrically operated.
 The operator then read the

-used to manually calculate the charge for the call.
-This was
+This elapsed time was used to manually calculate the charge

-accurate method, but required a much greater investment than
+a much greater investment than did the Calculagraph.

 It wasn't until TSPS cordless toll switchboards came along

-elapsed time on long distance calls.
-This is when call
+employed to determine elapsed time on long distance calls.

-started being recorded on punched paper tape rather than on
+punched paper tape rather than on individual paper toll

-paper toll tickets.
+tickets.

 Roger

-Henry worked as a watch smith in
+Henry worked as a watch-smith in

-watches.
-Prior to inventing the Calculagraph he invented
+and assembled watches.
+Prior to inventing the

-convert a watch from needing a key to wind to to using the
+a key to wind to to using the stem for both winding and

 desirable (valuable).